-All to often, people and organisations communicate in a very “me to you” way, which whilst it might get short term results if the volume of communication is large enough, fails to get quality engagement.
+All too often, people and organisations communicate in a very “me to you” way, which whilst it might get short-term results if the volume of communication is large enough, fails to get quality, long-term engagement.

-Therefore, the Start With We is all about changing language from being “me” to “we”.
 You have probably heard of the concept Start With Why, which is about beginning with purpose.
-But Start With We is about beginning with people, and about what thing we share in common.
+But Start With We is about beginning with people, and about what we share in common.

-So when you communicate, begin by using we language, such as talking about shared values, shared traits, shared histories, and shared aspirations.
+So… when you communicate, begin by using we language, such as talking about shared values, shared traits, shared challenges, shared histories, and shared aspirations.
 For instance, you could start an email by saying “Together with us as one of our employees, we all share the belief that it’s important to…”, before going on state the purpose behind what you are doing.

 It’s all about people, and ultimately as social beings, we is our ultimate why.